AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/facades.md

 ## Recipe

-Place the block you want the texture of in the middle of 4 <ItemLink id="cable_anchor" />s.
+To make a facade with the texture of a block, place that block in the middle of 4 <ItemLink id="cable_anchor" />s.

 ![Facade Recipe](../assets/diagrams/facade_recipe.png)